Skin sensory receptors: How context affects touch response

 Keratinocytes and pain modulation

-Nerves aren’t the only ones that play a role in sensing touch and pain.
-They need a “messenger” to detect mechanical and other stimuli.
+Nerves need a “messenger” to detect touch and other stimuli.
 Since your skin is made up of keratinocytes (cells that produce keratin, a protein that makes up our skin and hair), these skin cells are the first to make contact with our environment.

-Although keratinocytes also release other chemical messengers that can activate nerve receptors, they found that ATP is the major contributor to starting the sensory “ignition” on non-injured skin.
+Although keratinocytes also release chemical messengers that can activate nerve receptors, Moehring et al. found that ATP is the major contributor to starting the sensory “ignition” on non-injured skin.
 In injured or diseased skin, however, they said that there may be more factors other than ATP that increases nociception.

-If this is true, this expands our understanding of the role keratinocytes play in how we experience pain and touch.
-They may provide sensory receptors with “numerous opportunities for initiation and amplification of signaling mechanisms that underlie pain, itch or dysesthesia in the setting of disease,” the researchers wrote.
+If this is true, this expands our understanding of how keratinocytes affect our pain and touch experience.
+Keratinocytes may provide sensory receptors with “numerous opportunities for initiation and amplification of signaling mechanisms that underlie pain, itch or dysesthesia in the setting of disease,” the researchers wrote.

 How context affects sensory receptors and touch

-Keratinocytes and touch receptors aren’t the only things that influence pain and touch.
-In the past decade, some researchers have found that you can respond differently to the same quality of touch based on context.
+Keratinocytes and touch receptors aren’t the only ones that influence pain and touch.
+In the past decade, some researchers have found that people can respond differently to the same quality of touch based on context.

 For example, in a 2012 study that took place at the California Institute of Technology, researchers wanted to see how much the primary somatosensory cortex (S1) in the brain processes the pleasantness of social touch.

-To the researchers’ delight, the S1 got even more excited when the subjects saw the actor or actress move their hands off-screen yet they did not receive any touch.
+The researchers found the S1 got even more excited when the men saw the actor or actress move their hands off-screen yet they did not receive any touch.
 It seems that the anticipation of touch can excite the person as well as receiving actual touch.
-This is probably because of dopamine, the hormone that’s associated with emotions of reward and anticipation of reward.
+This is probably because of dopamine, the hormone that is associated with emotions of reward and anticipation of reward.
 It peaks not when the reward is received but when the subjects see the cue that leads to the reward.

 Expectations and context on sensory receptors